gitgoof/androidtest/README.md

-you would not like it ,so dont see it.
+you would not like it ,so done see it.
 # androidtest
 for test of android